Tuscan Burgers with Prosciutto and Fontina

 - 8 slices fontina cheese

 - 4 thin slices prosciutto

-Preheat the broiler and line a baking sheet with aluminum foil.
-Slice the sandwich buns and arrange, cut side up on the prepared sheet.
-Place one slice of tomato on the bottom half of each roll.
+Slice the sandwich buns and arrange, cut side up on on a sheet of aluminum foil.
+Place a slice of tomato on the bottom half of each roll.
 Season with a little salt and pepper and top with a slice of fontina.
 Place another slice of the cheese on the top half of the bun and set aside until the burgers are cooked.

-Place the baking sheet with the buns under the broiler, 8 inches from the heat.
-Watch carefully and heat until cheese is melted and bubbly, about 1 minute.
-Remove and place one hamburger on the bottom of each roll.
-Top each with a slice of prosciutto and the other half of the bun.
-Serve immediately with sweet banana peppers and parmesan-oregano dusted chips (see below).
+Place the foil with the rolls on the grill, cover and cook until the cheese is melted and bubbly, 2 to 3 minutes.
+Add a burger to the bottom of each bun, top with a slice of prosciutto and the other half of the roll.
+Serve with sweet banana peppers and parmesan-oregano dusted potato chips (see below).